Series Connected Solar Panels

 Final Series String Connection

-We have seen here how to connect solar panels in series to increase the strings voltage.
-Thus “series strings are about voltage” as VT = V1 + V2 + V3 + V4, etc. therefore series wiring = more voltage.
+We have seen here series connected solar panels increase a strings voltage.
+Thus “series connected solar panels are about voltage” as VT = V1 + V2 + V3 + V4, etc. therefore series wiring = more voltage.
 How many pv panels you connect per series string depends on what amount of voltage you are aiming for or the number of solar panels you have available, but you MUST take into consideration the strings possible open-circuit voltage, VOC value at all times when connecting to battery regulators and controllers.

 While the voltage may increase, the string current will equal the lowest panel amperage.
 If all the solar panels have the same electrical characteristics then the string will produce 100% of the available power at full sun (1000 W/m2).
 If the series connected pv panels are of different wattages and ratings, then the string current is limited to the lowest panel current reducing the efficiency of the string even at maximum irradiance.